Michael Trotta: Bandido

 Trotta was born in Milton, Ontario.
-Trotta was married with two children and worked as an used trailer salesman in Mississauga.
+Trotta was married with two children and worked as a used trailer salesman in Mississauga.
 Trotta's nickname of "Little Mikey" was a reference to his diminutive stature.

 A close friend the Bandidos Toronto chapter president, Frank Salerno, Trotta joined the Bandidos in October 2004.
 Trotta felt that joining the Bandidos would improve his social standing, but those who knew him felt that he was out-of-place in the Bandidos.
-In January 2005, Trotta became a "full patch" member after less than 3 months, which was an extremely rapid rise..
+In January 2005, Trotta became a "full patch" member after less than 3 months, which was an extremely rapid rise.
 In June 2005, Trotta was promoted to the rank of manager and came to lose interest in the Bandidos, feeling that he was now more important as a manager instead of a mere salesman.
 That same month, Trotta and his wife purchased a house in Milton.
 Trotta came to feel that he might be better off as a manager rather than with associating with criminals.
 Trotta was a "prospect" (the secondary level in an outlaw biker club).
 In January 2005, Trotta signed the lease for a clubhouse for the Bandidos on Jefferson Avenue in Toronto, but in March 2005, the landlord refused to accept to their rent cheque and offered to refund their first and last months' rent if the Bandidos just vacated the premise immediately.
 Trotta accepted this demand despite its illegality and seemed almost happy about the termination of the lease.